huxuan/iptvtools/docs/parameters.rst

 UDPXY
 -----

-If the IPTV streams is forwarded by UPDXY, setting it will convert all the urls automatically.
+If the IPTV streams is forwarded by UDPXY, setting it will convert all the urls automatically.
 For examples, with UDPXY ``http://192.168.0.1:8888/``, ``rtp://123.45.67.89:1234`` will be converted to